Miyorina378/WF101_WF102...Introduction-to-Warframe/README.md

 - SC3-207

 ## Course Learning Outcomes (CLOs)
-- Understand Warframe's evolution within the looter shooter genre
+- Understand Warframe's evolution within the genre
 - Being able to utilizing the modding system effectively
 - Select and optimize Warframes for specific missions and roles
 - Understanding progession path for new player